 Question Answers Extra information Mark AO / Spec.
 Ref.
-07.9 allow 'pieces' for potato throughout water moves out of cells / potato by osmosis allow by diffusion thro partially / selectively / semi permeable membrane (because) the solution in the allow cells / potato is less outside the ce concentrated than outside concentrated than outside concentrated is more dilute than outside dilute than inside concentration / potential ignore reference to amount of water or salt an area of high (solute) concentration to an area of low (solute) concentration (because) the solution ells / potato is more trated than inside (because) the solution 1 1 AO2 4.1.3.2 RPA3
+07.9 allow 'pieces' for potato throughout water moves out of cells / potato by osmosis allow by diffusion thro partially / selectively / semi permeable membrane (because) the solution in the allow cells / potato is less outside the ce concentrated than outside concern or (because) the solution in the allow cells / potato is more dilute than o outside dilute than inside ugh a (because) the solution ells / potato is more trated than inside (because) the solution utside the cells / potato is less allow correct references to water 1 1 1 AO2 4.1.3.2 RPA3 an area of high (solute) concentration to an area of low (solute) concentration do not accept water moves from